Willyb15/Data-Science-Python/Week4/day7_intro_to_classes/classes_lecture.md

 4. **Instantiation** - A fancy way of saying that we're going to create an instance of a class.
 5. **Constructor** - What we call to instantiate a class.
 6. **self** - Inside of a class, a variable for the instance/object being accessed (i.e. it holds a reference to the instance/object of that class).
-7. **attribute**/**field**/**property** - A property or piece of data that a class has, stored in a variable.
-Inside of a class definition, all attributes/fields/properties are assigned via *self*, while outside of a class definition, they are accessed via *dot notation*.
+7. **attribute**/**field**/**property** - A piece of data that a class has, stored in a variable.
+Inside of a class definition, all attributes/fields/properties are accessed via `self.<attribute>`, while on an instance, they are accessed via `<variable name>.<attribute>`.
 8. **method**/**procedure** - A block of code that is accessible via the class, and typically acts on or with the classes attributes/fields/properties.
-Inside of a class definition, all methods/procedures are created via def. (they are really just functions) and accessible via *self*, while outside of a class definition, they are accessed via *dot notation*.
+Inside of a class definition, all methods/procedures are created via def. (they are really just functions) and accessible via `self.<method>`, while on an instance, they are accessed via `<variable name>.<method>()`.

 Don't worry if this terminology isn't 100% clear at this point in time.
 It should become more clear as we work through these notes, and should be a useful reference.
 From here on out, we'll treat attribute, field, and property as interchangeable, and we'll do the same with method and procedure.

 ### Defining A Class

 Much like defining a function, there is a common syntax when defining a class.
 It is almost exactly the same as defining a function, but we replace `def` with `class`.
 That is, we write `class`, then the name of the class that we are defining, followed by a set of parentheses, and finally a colon.
 After the colon is an indented block of code that we use to define the class attributes and methods.
-One subtle difference is that with functions, the standard is to name these beginning in lowercase and separating words with underscores (i.e. *snake_case*), while with classes, the standard is to name these beginning in uppercase, and not separate words at all (i.e. *CamelCase*).
+One subtle difference is that with functions, the standard is to name these beginning in lowercase and separating words with underscores (i.e. *snake_case*); while with classes, the standard is to name these capitalized, and not separate words at all (i.e. *CamelCase*).
 For example...

 ```python
 class OurClass():
     # attributes and methods go in here.
 ```

-*Note*: As we'll show below, `OurClass()` is exactly what we'd used to create an instance of this class, and is the **constructor** for this class.
+**Note**: As we'll show below, `OurClass()` is exactly what we'd used to create an instance of this class, and is the **constructor** for this class.

 #### Instantiation